AlexBAV/AsyncCppRpc/README.md

 * No "duck typing": C++ compiler checks RPC method names and parameter types both on client and server side.
 * No macros!
 (Well, a single macro is still required).
 * Transport-agnostic: RPC logic is completely separated from the underlying transport.
-TODO: Both compile-time and run-time polymorphism are supported.
 * Full duplex connection: a client makes an asynchronous call to the server and receives an answer.
 * Connection parties may both act as server and client at the same time, that is, it is possible to make RPC calls in both directions.
-* Allows multiple requests to be issued on the connection at the same time, providing the server implementation is re-enterable.
+* Allows multiple requests to be issued on the connection at the same time.
 * Supports "request-response" asynchronous model and "fire-and-forget" notification model.
 * Supports extensible RPC interfaces: allows to add new RPC methods to existing interfaces without the need to recompile clients.
-* Propagates errors back to callers
+* Propagates errors back to callers.
 * Has built-in serialization and marshalling support for most native and STL types and provides a simple extensibility protocol for not-supported or custom types.

 ## Motivating Example